 - Cold-like symptoms, such as a cough and runny nose

 They are also both prevented by the MMR vaccine.
 However, measles and rubella are caused by different viruses and have different specific symptoms and complications.

 A: The rubella vaccine contains a weakened version of the virus.
 It stimulates the immune system into producing antibodies that will protect someone against catching rubella in the future.
 Various manufacturers produce vaccines.
 Product information is available online in the United States on the FDA website for the MMR and MMRV vaccines.
 NHS Choices has more information about the general ingredients in vaccines and more information specifically about MMR, including links to product information leaflets held on the electronic Medicines Compendium (eMC).

 Q: What precautions should I take against rubella?

 A: The only way to prevent rubella is by having a vaccination.
-(See Preventing rubella.)
+See the above section on Preventing rubella.

-- Developing a very mild form of measles seven to 11 days after the injection
+- Developing a very mild form of measles 7 to 11 days after the injection

-- 1 in 50 children develop a mild form of mumps three to four weeks after the injection
+- 1 in 50 children develop a mild form of mumps 3 to 4 weeks after the injection

 - Some adult women may experience stiffness in the joints for several days

 Q: When can I get pregnant after the rubella vaccine?

 A: The CDC advises that you should not get pregnant for a month after having the MMR vaccine.

 Q: What does the rubella rash look like?